skkumsi/VPC-CNI-Configuration-Variables/CNI_BEST_Practices.md

 - However, if you do expect your application to scale out drastically, setting WARM_ENI_TARGET might be a suitable option to quickly accommodate the newly scheduled pods.

-- Whenever possible try to use WARM_IP_TARGET, so that only the required number of IPs are assigned to the network interface instead of blocking the ENIs' full IPs.
+- For clusters with low pod churn try to use WARM_IP_TARGET, so that only the required number of IPs are assigned to the network interface instead of blocking the ENIs' full IPs.

+- Also it is not advised to use WARM_IP_TARGET for large clusters as it will add a lot more EC2 calls eventually resulting is API throttling issues.

 - If you know the minimum number of pods that you are going to run per node, try to use MINIMUM_IP_TARGET, so that the required number of IPs are readily assigned and available on the node and can be given to the pod as soon as it gets scheduled without any delays.
 Set this variable along with the WARM_IP_TARGET, to make sure there are extra free IPs available on the node for future pods.